RonPenton/Crafting/README.md

-# Crafting
+# Vendor Trash

-Crafting idle game idea
+Crafting idle game idea.
+You're not the adventurer, you're the shopkeeper.

 ## Premise